SaeedTaghavi/CS/docs/OS/Chap06.md

     - Fixed-priority preemptive scheduling
         - e.g., foreground queues always have absolute priority over the background queues.
     - Time slice between queues
-        - e.g., 80% CPU is given to goreground processes, and 20% CPU is given to background processes.
+        - e.g., 80% CPU is given to foreground processes, and 20% CPU is given to background processes.

 Each queue has absolute priority over lower-priority queues.